johnvanleeuwen/HOL-IntroToWindowsAzureVirtualMachines/HOL.md

 1. Close the **Remote Desktop Connection**.

-	Repeat this task on the second VM to install IIS, starting from step 4.
-If you used the proposed name, the second VM should be named **iisvm2**.
+	Repeat this task on the second Virtual Machine to install IIS, starting from step 4.
+If you used the proposed name, the second Virtual Machine should be named **iisvm2**.

 <a name="Exercise2"></a>
-### Exercise 2: Creating a SQL Server VM ###
+### Exercise 2: Creating a SQL Server Virtual Machine ###

 In this exercise, you will create a new VM and learn how to install SQL Server.
-You will add disk images to the existing VM in order to split the data from the logs generated by SQL Server.
+You will add disk images to the existing Virtual Machine in order to split the data from the logs generated by SQL Server.

 <a name="Ex2Task1"></a>
 #### Task 1 - Creating a SQL Server VM ####

-In this task, you will create a new VM using the Windows Azure portal in the same Cloud App you deployed the IIS VMs.
+In this task, you will create a new Virtual Machine using the Windows Azure portal in the same Cloud App you deployed the IIS VMs.

 1. In the menu located at the bottom, select **New | Compute | Virtual Machine | From Gallery** to start creating a new virtual machine.

-1. In the **VM OS Selection** page, click **Platform Images** on the left menu and select the **Microsoft SQL Server 2012** image from the list.
+1. In the **Virtual Machine OS Selection** page, click **Platform Images** on the left menu and select the **Microsoft SQL Server 2012** image from the list.
 Click the arrow to continue.

-1. In the **VM Configuration** page, enter the **Virtual Machine Name** (i.e. "_sqlvm1_"), the administrator user's **Password** and the **Size**.
+1. In the **Virtual Machine Configuration** page, enter the **Virtual Machine Name** (i.e. "_sqlvm1_"), the administrator user's **Password** and the **Size**.
 Click the **right arrow** to continue.

-1. In the **VM Mode** page, select **Connect to existing Virtual Machine** and choose the first IIS VM you created from the drop down list (_iisvm1_).
+1. In the **Virtual Machine Mode** page, select **Connect to existing Virtual Machine** and choose the first IIS Virtual Machine you created from the drop down list (_iisvm1_).
 Click the **right arrow** to continue.

-1. In the **VM Options** page, leave the default values and click the button to create a new VM.
+1. In the **Virtual Machine Options** page, leave the default values and click the button to create a new Virtual Machine.

 1. In the **Virtual Machines** section, you will see the VM you created with a _provisioning_ status.
 Wait until it changes to _Running_ in order to continue with the following step.